-Now in its fourth fifth year, the Youth One Book, One Denver summer reading program has grown to 6,000 participants.
+Now in its fifth year, the Youth One Book, One Denver summer reading program has grown to 6,000 participants.
 The program offers children ages 9-12 a shared reading experience along with fun and educational programming to help combat summer learning loss.
 Voting for the 2016 Youth One Book, One Denver selection closes on Friday, November 20, at 5PM.
 Please check back for an announcement on the chosen book in May/June 2016.

 2015 Youth One Book, One Denver Book Selection

 Earth has been contaminated by a comet and everyone over the age of 18 is dying.
 The Galahad project will send a spaceship, captained by a 16-year-old girl and a wise-cracking computer.
 The spaceship houses 251 teens.
 Will they survive to colonize another planet and save the human race?
 And are they the only ones aboard their spaceship?